dlt-interoperability/commitment-agent/readme.md

   (`COMMITMENT_GRPC_SERVER_HOST`) and the path to the peer organization's CA certificate (`CA_PEM_PATH`).
 - Other peer-specific variables (e.g. `MSP` id, `AFFILIATION`, etc.).
+- The seeds used for trusted setup of the accumulator.
+These seeds are used to create the large random primes `p` and `q` that are used to generate the RSA modulus `N` for the accumulator, and for random base of the accumulator `A0`.
+  These seeds can be any `Long`, but must be the same between all agents.

 ### Clone the bulletin board repo